The official website of Visit Ards and North Down

 About

 Our mission is to welcome, to invite people to ‘come on in’ and try something they’ve never done before.
 Maybe that’s wild swimming in Ballymorran Bay, or paddle boarding to one of the islands.
 Maybe that’s baking your own soda or potato bread the same way your great grandmother did.
-Maybe it’s just having a bite to eat by the fire or staying a night or two in Horseshoe Cottage.
+Maybe it’s just having a bite to eat by the fire or staying a night or two in Tracey's Farmhouse Cottage.
 From our 17th Century thatched cottage, you’re always welcome.
-Come on in.
+Come on in the kettle is on!

-Where we are is the luckiest place in the world.
+Our home may not be the tidiest, but it's certainly lived in!
 The contrast of the rugged, unrelenting beauty of the landscape on our doorstep, with the comfort and warmth of our traditional Irish kitchen full of stories and flavours is what makes life here so unique.
 Just a glance out the window at Ballymorran Bay is all we need at the end of a long day.
 Because even when it’s lashing, even when it’s freezing, our part of the shoreline around Strangford Lough is so untouched by the pressures of the modern world that time escapes us completely.

 Taste the tradition - With a handful of simple ingredients, and the knowledge of generations past, Tracey will show you how to bake on a griddle.
 Then sit by the fire and savour your hard work with some homemade butter and jam.